-On the Job for Victory is surely one of the most heroic and majestic poster designs from World War I. It shows a bustling shipyard, where ship construction continues as far as the eye can see.
+On the Job for Victory is surely one of the most heroic and majestic images of the war.
+It shows a bustling shipyard, where ship construction continues as far as the eye can see.

-The monumental task of mobilization was accomplished with remarkable efficiency at the U.S. Shipping Board, which was charged with transporting men and material across the Atlantic.
+The huge task of mobilization was remarkably efficient at the U.S. Shipping Board, which was charged with transporting men and materiel across the Atlantic.
 A technological innovation lay at its core: the head of the Shipping Board designed a cargo ship which could be built in prefabricated sections at steel mills around the country, then transported to shipyards for rapid assembly.

-The effort peaked on July 4, 1918 with the launch of 95 ships on a single day.
-The overall effort was so successful that a fleet just 15% the size of Britain's world-leading fleet in 1914 had increased to nearly 50% its size by 1918.
+The effort peaked on July 4, 1918 with the launching of 95 ships on that single day.
+The overall effort was so successful that a fleet just 15% the size of Britain's world-leading fleet in 1914 was about 50% by 1918.